AbayomiOlaoye/bookstore-app/README.md

 ![BookStore](https://img.shields.io/badge/BooKStore-4386bf?style=for-the-badge&logo=BookStore&logoColor=white)
-# bookstore-app
+# BookStore App
-BookStore App is an amazng productiivity tool that provides MVP feel with its basic functionalities.
-It enable users to display books, add books, updatae statuses of books, and to delete books when the need arise.
+BookStore App is an amazing productivity tool that provides MVP feel with its basic functionalities.
+It enables users to display books, add books, update statuses of books, and delete books when the need arises.

 ## Built With